Top 12 Loan Underwriter Skills to Put on Your Resume

 5. LoanSifter

-LoanSifter is a comprehensive pricing and product eligibility engine designed for loan underwriters and mortgage professionals, offering real-time loan pricing, comparison tools, and underwriting guidelines to streamline the mortgage loan process.
+LoanSifter is a pricing and product eligibility engine for mortgage professionals—now part of Optimal Blue’s product and pricing suite—offering real-time pricing, comparison tools, and guidelines to streamline the mortgage process.

 Why It's Important